kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@article{nguyen2019multi,
+  title={Multi-task learning for detecting and segmenting manipulated facial images and videos},
+  author={Nguyen, Huy H and Fang, Fuming and Yamagishi, Junichi and Echizen, Isao},
+  journal={arXiv preprint arXiv:1906.06876},
+  year={2019}
+}
 ```

 47. Hsu CC, Lee CY, Zhuang YX.
 Learning to detect fake face images in the wild.
 In: Proc. of the Int’l Symp. on Computer, Consumer and Control (IS3C).
 IEEE, 2018.
 388−391.

+Hsu, C. C., Lee, C. Y., & Zhuang, Y. X. (2018, December).
+Learning to detect fake face images in the wild.
+In 2018 International Symposium on Computer, Consumer and Control (IS3C) (pp. 388-391).
+IEEE.

 Link : https://arxiv.org/abs/1809.08754